ds-modules/curriculum-guide/general/terms-and-abbreviations.md

 A list of the many acronyms and terms that you will see in this guide.

-* DSEP - Data Science Education Program
+* CDSS - Data Science Education Program
 * BIDS - Berkeley Institute of Data Science
 * CI - Connector instructor
 * CA - Connector assistant